Jojendersie/OrBaseLib/Readme.txt

 	Vector2, Vector3, Vector4 - 2D, 3D and 4D vector math - all you need for 3D game development
 	Matrix - 4x4 matrix transformation matrizes for the 3D space (left handed like OpenGL)* Matrix2x3 - a small matrix simulating a 3x3 matrix where the third row is always (0,0,1); this can be used for 2D transformations (textures, 2D games)
+	Complex numbers - nothing to worry about, just basic arithmetic SetBuilder - fast clustering of graph structures
 ADT:
 	AVLTree - balanced binary search tree (autobalancing) SplayTree - self organisationg search tree (statisticaly optimal)